chrislemke/ChatFred/README.md

 In Python, we don't need to explicitly define a `main()` function like in C++.
 Instead, we can simply define the code we want to execute in the global scope and then use the `if __name__ == "__main__":` statement to ensure that the code is only executed if the script is run directly (as opposed to being imported as a module).
 ```
 ⚠️ *Be careful when asking ChatGPT for coding advice.
 [Stack Overflow](https://stackoverflow.com/) is still the better choice.*

+#### **Voice to ChatGPT** 🗣️
+With [Alfred's File Actions](https://www.alfredapp.com/blog/tips-and-tricks/file-actions-from-alfred-or-finder/) you can send a voice recording to ChatGPT.
+Just record you voice (*mp3*) and use the *Send to ChatGPT* action.

+**Using the `Record voice` shortcut** 🎙️<br>
+If you want to talk directly to ChatGPT you use the provided [`Record voice`]((https://github.com/chrislemke/ChatFred/blob/main/SECURITY.md)) shortcut.
+It will record your voice and send it to ChatGPT.

+First add the `Record voice` shortcut to the [Shortcut app](https://support.apple.com/en-gb/guide/shortcuts-mac/apdf22b0444c/mac) on your Mac, run it once to grant it access to the microphone.
+Afterwards you just set a hotkey in Alfred and you are ready to go.
+The files created by the shortcut will be stored on your desktop (`~/Desktop`).

+⚠️ *This feature is still in beta.
+Please report any issues you encounter.*

 #### **Jailbreak** 🔓
 For anyone who wants to feed ChatGPT with a jailbreak prompt.
 You can enter a command in workflow's configuration under *ChatGPT jailbreak prompt*.
 By hitting <kbd>⌘</kbd> <kbd>⏎</kbd> you can talk to an unlocked version of ChatGPT.
 Here is a small example: